camunda/camunda-docs/versioned_docs/version-8.4/self-managed/modeler/web-modeler/configuration/database.md

 This page describes advanced database connection configuration for Web Modeler.
 For a general guide on how to set up Web Modeler's database connection, visit [the configuration overview](configuration.md#database).

+## Prepare the database for first usage

+As Web Modeler uses [flyway](https://www.red-gate.com/products/flyway/community/) to manage schema updates, the schema should not be shared.

+Also, please make sure that no tables and functions are present in your schema before the first initialization.

+If your database setup requires mandatory tables or functions, flyway may throw an exception like this: `Found non-empty schema(s) "<schema name>" without schema history table!`

+To overcome this issue, please add the property `spring.flyway.baselineOnMigrate: true` to your Web Modeler configuration.

 ## Configuring SSL for the database connection

 The generic way to configure an SSL connection between Web Modeler and the database is as follows: